4 Blue-Eyed, Spotted Mountain Lion Kittens Discovered in Simi Hills Area

 The four female kittens are now known as P-66, P-67, P-68, and P-69.

 Researchers have been tracking the kittens’ mother, P-62, since January, according to the news release.
+Wildlife officials figured she had given birth because she had been making return trips to one certain area.

-The den is the first documented in the Simi Hills, between the 101 and 118 Freeways.
+The den is the first documented in the Simi Hills, between the 101 and 118 freeways.

 “We are very interested to learn about how they will navigate the fragmented landscape and whether they will remain in the Simi Hills or eventually cross one or more freeways to the north or south,” said Jeff Sikich, biologist for Santa Monica Mountains National Recreation Area.